-Located right in the middle of the country, in the Centre of Portugal, Viseu and its wonderful surroundings have so much to see, and you won’t need to stay in more than one hotel to visit all these places.
+Located in Central Portugal, Viseu and its wonderful surroundings have so much to see, and you won’t need to stay in more than one hotel to visit all these places.

 After you visit the wonderful places in Viseu (see below), you’ll have the opportunity to go to other amazing locations in 100 km radius such as Douro Valley, the beautiful Serra da Estrela, the 12 historic villages of Portugal, Aveiro, Paiva Walkways and the National Forest of Buçaco.